vihaanj4ck/test/README.md

-# 🌍 Disaster Management and Rapid Alert System
+# 🌍 Disaster Tracking and Rapid Alert System

 An intelligent desktop application built using **JavaFX** and **MySQL**, designed to provide real-time disaster alerts, manage affected zones, and support emergency response through an intuitive dashboard and mapping tools.